 Wow!
 We are officially in the second half of 2020.
 Seems impossible right?
-I’ve been looking forward to July all year because it’s finally my turn to share my Traveling Afghans square!
+I’ve been looking forward to July all year because it’s finally my turn to share my Traveling Afghan square!
+If you’re like me, you’re probably always on the lookout for a good crochet blanket pattern.
+I love this one because it brings together a ton of designers for a super fun project.

 In case you aren’t familiar with the Traveling Afghan project, here’s a little background info.
 The Traveling Afghan project was dreamed up by Two of Wands and Lion Brand Yarn as part of their 2020 campaign, My Life in Yarn.
 There are two afghans – one crochet and one knit.
 The afghans are Traveling around the globe and stopping with numerous designers.
 Each will design and add a square to the afghan!